 Clean a Little Now so You Can Avoid Cleaning a Lot Later

 We all seem to be a little more enthusiastic about spring cleaning with anticipation of summer, but autumn cleaning is just as important – if not more.
-After months of regular use and seeing it all the time, you may not notice the state of your deck surface.
-It is likely some remnant spills from barbecues or beverages, and even more likely some dust or dirt.
+After months of regular use and seeing your deck all the time, you may not notice the state of its surface.
+It is likely to have some remnant spills from barbecues or beverages, and even more likely some dust or dirt.
 This year, in particular, the western states and provinces were subject to a lot of ash from wildfires in the air.
 All of this contributes to a layer of sediment on your deck.

 Tip #3 – Wash your deck with a mild cleaner and rinse thoroughly.